e-kai00/gungnir-shop/README.md

 ![product page](/README_docs/features/feat-product-page-quantity.png)

-- Estimated delivery information, which is based on chosen shipping option (if shipping option is not set by user, default shipping method, *Standard*, will be used to calculate delivery).
+- Estimated delivery information, which is based on chosen shipping method (if shipping method is not set by the user, default shipping method, *Standard*, will be used to calculate delivery).

 ![product page](/README_docs/features/feat-product-page-delivery.png)